 The list of equipment Medea requested eventually reached Da Vinci’s desk.
 As the great inventor looked over it, she was beginning to get an idea on the direction of Medea’s research.
 It’s not much of a bother to prepare most of the equipment on the list, but some items would need to be specially crafted.
 Well, Medea could do that herself with the appropriate tools.
 And if she couldn’t, then she’d have to wait until Da Vinci had some spare time to create them for- what?

-“Fabric, needles, thread, pigments, plastic, and an airbrush,” called out Da Vinci in surprise.
+“Fabric, needles, thread, pigments, plastic, breathing filter, and an airbrush,” called out Da Vinci in surprise.
 Da Vinci had thought she’d gotten a handle on Medea’s desired research, but that last part of the list threw everything else into question…